ahmad-buhari/ahmad-buhari.github.io/_tabs/about.md

 order: 5
 ---

 Hi, welcome to my page where I document things I've learned in technology.
-I've been in the IT field since 2014 and I'm currently working as an IT Manager for a Blue Team in the UK.
+I've been in the tech field since 2014.
+I'm currently working as an IT Manager overseeing the data center and network operations team.
+Our responsibilities cover a vast number of core services.
+It ranges from share drive provisioning, deploying new servers, installing L2 network hardware, configuration management, and a bunch more.

-Our responsibilities include validating system compliances using the Security Technical Implementation Guides (STIGs), patch CVE findings, conducting log analysis, and a bunch more cyber security stuff.
+Some fun facts about me, I enjoy learning new topics in the IT field and tinkering with my home cyber range lab powered by a NUC Ghost Canyon.
+Lately, I've been playing with Microsoft's PowerPlatform suite to automate some of the data entry for our compliance analysis metrics.

 ## Things I'm doing